dse/old-timey-mono-font/README.md

 Extensive coverage of Latin, Cyrillic, and Greek scripts.
 Language support is detailed below.

-Includes the following sets of characters in their entirety:
+Includes the following sets of characters in their entirety (excepting controls):

 -   ASCII
 -   ISO-8859-1